Xandita/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 ## Table-1: job_data

-job_id: unique identifier of jobs
+1) job_id: unique identifier of jobs
-actor_id: unique identifier of actor
+2) actor_id: unique identifier of actor
-event: decision/skip/transfer
+3) event: decision/skip/transfer
-language: language of the content
+4) language: language of the content
-time_spent: time spent to review the job in seconds
+5) time_spent: time spent to review the job in seconds
-org: organization of the actor
+6) org: organization of the actor
-ds: date in the yyyy/mm/dd format.
+7) ds: date in the yyyy/mm/dd format.
 It is stored in the form of text and we use presto to run. no need for date function

-## Answer the Following
+## Answer the Following:

 1) Number of jobs reviewed: Amount of jobs reviewed over time.
          Your task: Calculate the number of jobs reviewed per hour per day for November 2020?